bcmichael/RNMR-Docs/docs/command/full_command.md

 Defaults: current_display_limits

 Description:
-`MNMX` calculates the minimum and maximum of the data in the visible processing buffer (buffer 1) within specified time or frequency limits.
-While `MNMX` acts only on the first processing buffer, the user need not be currently viewing this buffer (`VIEW PRO`) to use `MNMX`.
+`MNMX` calculates the minimum and maximum of the data in the visible processing buffer within specified time or frequency limits.

-The parameters of the `MNMX` command are llim and rlim, the left and right integration limits.
+The parameters of the `MNMX` command are llim and rlim, the left and right data limits.
 These limits are specified in the current time or frequency unit, as set and displayed by the `UNIT` command.
 If either or both of these limits are omitted RNMR will not prompt for them and will use the current display limits.
 If either limit is beyond the size of the dataset, the first/last point in the data set will be the limit instead.

 If the limits are within the range of the data buffer but do not correspond to a specific data point, RNMR will set that limit to the time or frequency of the closest data point to the right of the value specified. `MNMX` calculates the